rstudio/tfestimators/inst/docs/architecture_notes.md

 A SessionRunHook encapsulates a piece of reusable/composable computation that can piggyback a call to `MonitoredSession.run()`.
 A hook can add any ops-or-tensor/feeds to the run call, and when the run call finishes with success gets the outputs it requested.
 Hooks are allowed to add ops to the graph in `hook.begin()`.
 The graph is finalized after the `begin()` method is called.

 There are a few pre-defined SessionRunHooks available, for example:
- - `StopAtStepHook`: Request stop based on global_step.
+ - `hook_stop_at_step`: Request stop based on global_step.
- - `CheckpointSaverHook`: Saves checkpoint.
+ - `hook_checkpoint_saver`: Saves checkpoint.
- - `LoggingTensorHook`: Outputs one or more tensor values to log.
+ - `hook_logging_tensor`: Outputs one or more tensor values to log.
- - `NanTensorHook`: Request stop if given `Tensor` contains Nans.
+ - `hook_nan_tensor`: Request stop if given `Tensor` contains Nans.
- - `SummarySaverHook`: Saves summaries to a summary writer.
+ - `hook_summary_saver`: Saves summaries to a summary writer.
- - `GlobalStepWaiterHook`: Delays execution until reaching a certain global step.
+ - `hook_global_step_waiter`: Delays execution until reaching a certain global step.

+Similarly to feature columns, all available SessionRunHooks are named with `hook_xxx` to utilize the autocomplete functionality to speed up searching for available types of SessionRunHooks.

 ## Experiments